dart-lang/build/docs/measuring_performance.md

 - Setup: Primarily this is time spent checking content hashes of inputs to see if the action needs to be reran.
+  - **Note**: This may also involve lazily building assets that were optional, so seeing a long time here is not unexpected.
 - Build: Time actually spent inside the `build` method of the `Builder`.
 - Finalize: Time spent updating the asset graph for all outputs, and some other cleanup.